ShaggyDog18/MD_AD9833/README.md

 The library was modified to allow right functionning of ON / OFF feature.
 Still 100% compatuble with the original library.
 - introduced a new mode `MODE_ON`	to complement an existing `MODE_OFF`.
 - added a new method  `setModeSD(mode_t mode)` to accompany an existing `setMode()` function.
 I removed `bitClear` for `D_SLEEP1` and `AD_SLEEP12` for the following modes (these are, essentially, used to change the form of the signal): `MODE_SINE, MODE_SQUARE1, MODE_SQUARE2, MODE_TRIANGLE`.
-Now, if the output signal is switched `OFF`, it would not get `ON` by operation of changing the form on the signal (as it is happening by using a stock `setMode` function).
+Now, if the output signal is switched `OFF`, it would not get `ON` by operation of changing the form on the signal (as it is happening by using the stock `setMode` function).

 So, the ginal can be separately switched on and off by the following commands:
 ```CPP